'Birds of Prey' Star Ella Jay Basco on Pickpocket Training and Becoming Harley Quinn's Sidekick

 Heat Vision breakdown

 Much like Harley Quinn, Basco’s Cassandra Cain finds herself in the cross hairs of Roman Sionis (Ewan McGregor) after she pickpockets a diamond of great importance to him.
-The actress was well-prepared for this moment, since most of her training was related to pickpocketing.
+The actor was well-prepared for this moment, since most of her training was related to pickpocketing.

 “A magician from The Magic Castle came, and he taught me the culture of pickpocketing and how to pickpocket,” Basco tells The Hollywood Reporter.
 “During some of my scenes, he was my coach and trainer to really make sure we got a clean shot of me stealing.”